TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 `Because the USB-C port on the Rapsberry Pi 4B is now not used for power, it can be used either in host-mode (i.e. used for keyboards, mice, flash drives or external hdd), or in device-mode (i.e. OTG or gadget mode).` In this case the USB C port ws put into host mode by adding `dtoverlay=dwc2,dr_mode=host` to /boot/config.txt.
 It was tested successfully by mounting a 1TB notebook drive using a USB-C to USB micro cable.

-As long as you are not using it for power input, the USB-C port works wonderfully as both a device and host port.
-If you want the USB port to boot up in host mode, put this in config.txt:

-dtoverlay=dwc2,dr_mode=host

 The i2s audio hat is the [**Wolfson WM8960**](https://www.robotics.org.za/W15668?search=audio%20hat) as discussed in [**other repositories**](https://github.com/TobiasVanDyk/RaspberryPi-GPIO-Audio) here.
 It is connected to a front panel headphone socket, and a rear panel line out.
 The separate stereo Class D speaker outputs is also available on the rear panel.

 The SSD1306 display - [**D1 ESP8266 OLED Shield**](https://www.robotics.org.za/D1-OLED) - on the front panel uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector (Pins SCL, SDA, 3V3 and GND).
 A modified python driver for SSD1306 in its 64x48 pixel version is functional after adapting an Adafruit library based on comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled driver (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.
 This display was used because of its small physical size but if the size of the front panel opening is not a consideration it will be easier to use a slightly larger, standard 128x64 or 128x32 OLED display.
 In that case the unmodified Adafruit SSD1306 python driver library can be used.